ama-bit/vault-keeper/README.md

 # Vault Keeper ☢️
-## Python Password Vault
+## Python Password Vault (Educational Demo)

-- Vault Keeper is a beginner-friendly Python learning project that walks through building a simple encrypted password manager (vault) from scratch.
+- Vault Keeper is a beginner-friendly Python learning project demonstrating how a simple **in-memory password manager** works.

-- The goal is to understand how encrypted password storage works.
+- The goal is to understand **password encryption, key derivation, and secure handling** in a safe, interactive session.

 - This is **not** a production-ready password manager.